syncfusion-content/blazor-docs/blazor/treegrid/globalization.md

 ## Localization

-The **Localization** library allows you to localize default text content of the Tree Grid.
+The **Localization** library allows to localize default text content of the Tree Grid.
 The Tree Grid component has static text on some features (like pager information text, context menu options text, etc.) that can be changed to other cultures (Arabic, Deutsch, French, etc.).

 ### Blazor Server Side

 In the following examples, demonstrate how to enable **Localization** for Tree Grid in server side Blazor samples.
-Here, we have used Resource file to translate the static text of the Tree Grid.
+Here, the Resource file is used to translate the static text of the Tree Grid.

-The Resource file is an XML file which contains the strings(key and value pairs) that you want to translate into different language.
-You can also refer [Localization](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-3.0) link to know more about how to configure and use localization in the ASP.Net Core application framework.
+The Resource file is an XML file which contains the strings(key and value pairs) that has to be translated into different language.
+Refer [Localization](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-3.0) link to know more about how to configure and use localization in the ASP.Net Core application framework.

 * Open the **Startup.cs** file and add the below configuration in the **ConfigureServices** function as follows.